EddieJ03/Amazon-Reviews-Project/README.md

 Next, we scaled our data, using StandardScaler from sklearn.

-Finally, due to our class imbalance, with many more positive reviews than negative ones, we used a RandomOverSampler, to balance out the classes.
+Finally, due to our class imbalance, with many more positive reviews than negative ones, we made sure to use an oversampler to balance out the classes.

 ### Model 1
 Our first model can be found in this notebook as well: [Preprocessing Notebook](https://github.com/EddieJ03/151a-project/blob/Milestone3/DataCleaning.ipynb)

+For this model, we decided to use a LogisticRegression model with the following six features: the number of exclamation marks in each of the title and text columns, the number of words in each of the title and text columns, and finally the number of question marks in each of the title and text columns.

-For this model, we decided to use a LogisticRegression model, and tried with various regularization values to see if the model improved with more/less complexity.
+We also wrote code with various regularization values to see if the model improved with more/less complexity.
 ```
 complexity_values = np.logspace(-3, 3, 20)  # from simple to very complex
 train_errors = []